RhysRoo/SDRecipie_docs/docs/source/login_page.rst

   return false;
 }

-**Other Validation Checkers**
+**Password Length Checker**

-This validation rule checks if the user
+Upon creating a password the user has a given validation rule, that checks the given length of the password. if the password doesnt match the given rule.
+The user will be assigned to try again until the rule has beem met.

 .. code-block:: dart